Azure for Students for University IT Admins

 Firstly, create a new management group below the Tenant Root Group, and move existing Azure for Students subscriptions into this new Management Group.

-Next there’s two useful settings found in the Settings blade of Management Groups in the Azure portal.
+in the Azure portal.
 See the Microsoft Learn page “How to protect your resource hierarchy” for more details.

-1. Set Permissions for creating new management groups to Require write permissions for creating new management groups – this prevents every user (including those students) from being able to create a management group structure.
+– this prevents every user (including those students) from being able to create a management group structure. - Set the

-2. Set the Default management group for new subscriptions to the management group you created above.
+to the management group you created above.
 This will ensure that future “Azure for Students” subscriptions (and any others) are dropped in there and don’t sit at the top of your tree.

 Finally, move any general Policies and Role-Based Access Control (RBAC) assignments from your Root Management Group down to the lower management groups, leaving only your tenant owners with rights at the top level.
 Do not apply any additional permissions or policies to the “Default” management group created for Azure for Student subscriptions.
 If your IT Team (with the exception of the top-level admin accounts which “own” your Azure tenant) have no inherited roles on this new management group then these Student subscriptions won’t be visible, and any policy applied at the corporate level can be isolated from the student subscriptions.
 To conclude, here’s an example of what this Management Group structure with Role Assignments might look like at our imaginary University: